-Learning the alphabet is the first prerequisite to reading.
+When teaching phonics, learning the alphabet is the first prerequisite.
 Starting simple is key when teaching a kid how to read.
 I’ll share with you my tips for teaching phonics in this series of posts.
 We will first start with how I taught my kids the alphabet and the sounds the letters make.
 This is the first step for kids to learn how to read using my favorite method: phonetics.

 Some links are affiliate links, which means I make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.